Disclosure: Some links on this site are “affiliate links” for which we will receive an affiliate commission or complimentary products.

 PetMD claims soy is good for carnivores

 On a PetMD.com blog, Dr. Jennifer Coates discusses how nutrition impacts the immune system.
-No argument here, of course what you, your cat, your dog, or your pet elephant eats has multiple effects on the immune system and every other body system as well: PetMD: Optimal Nutrition Gives the Immune System a Boost "Supplemental arginine (an amino acid) has been linked to increased T-cell immune function.
+No argument here, of course what you, your cat, your dog, or your pet elephant eats has multiple effects on the immune system and every other body system as well: "Supplemental arginine (an amino acid) has been linked to increased T-cell immune function.
 T-cells direct and regulate the body’s immune responses and/or directly attack infections and cancers.
-Because arginine levels do not have to be disclosed on a pet ...
+Because arginine levels do not have to be disclosed on a pet food’s label, it is hard to determine ...

 Study Slams Raw Diets for Cats